alexansaa/Personal_Portafolio/README.md

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:
 - Web Browser (Chrome, Edge, Safari, etc.)
 - Text Editor (Visual Studio Code, etc.)
+- Install React, Node.js

 If you like to try Linters results, you should need to follow this guide: https://github.com/microverseinc/linters-config/tree/master/html-css